HamzaKun/SpeechProject/README.md

 # SpeechProject
-A speech application, that enteracts whit users by recognizing and synthetising speech
+A speech application, that enteracts with users by recognizing and synthetising speech It recognizes speech with a specified grammar file, that you can find in the help picture.